Sandreu/react-mf-modal/README.md

 ## Markup

-You can use your own backdrops or use it to handle side navs, or use it with the popular css framework themes.
+You can use your own backdrops or use it to handle side bars, or use it with the popular css framework themes.